LIAAD/Time-Matters/README.md

 Time matters is a python package that aims to score the relevance of temporal expressions found within a text (single document) or a set of texts (multiple documents).
 Unlike previous metadata and query log-based approaches, we achieve this goal based on information extracted from document content.

-In order to accomplish this objetive, we define a Generic Temporal Similarity measure (GTE) that makes use of co-occurrences of words (extracted through [YAKE!](https://github.com/LIAAD/yake) keyword extractor [system](http://yake.inesctec.pt)) and temporal expressions (extracted by means of [Heideltime](https://github.com/JMendes1995/py_heideltime) temporal [tagger](https://heideltime.ifi.uni-heidelberg.de/heideltime/)) based on corpus statistics.
+In order to accomplish this objetive, we define a Generic Temporal Similarity measure (GTE) that makes use of co-occurrences of words (extracted through [YAKE!](https://github.com/LIAAD/yake) keyword extractor system) and temporal expressions (extracted by means of a self-defined rule-based solution or a temporal tagger such as [Heideltime](https://heideltime.ifi.uni-heidelberg.de/heideltime/) or [sutime](https://nlp.stanford.edu/software/sutime.shtml)) based on corpus statistics.

-Our assumption is that the relevance of a candidate date (retrieved by heideltime) may be determined with regards to the relevant words (retrieved by YAKE!) that it co-occurs with (within a context window of n terms, where n is to be defined).
+Our assumption is that the relevance of a candidate date may be determined with regards to the relevant words that it co-occurs with (within a context window of n terms, where n is to be defined).
 That is: the more a given candidate date is correlated with the most relevant keywords of a document (or documents), the more relevant the candidate date is.

 This package is the result of a research conducted by Ricardo Campos during his [PhD](http://www.ccc.ipt.pt/~ricardo/ficheiros/PhDThesis_RCampos.pdf) at the [University of Porto](https://www.up.pt/).
-The algorithm was initially implemented in C#, and has now been made available as a Python package by Jorge Mendes under the supervision of [Professor Ricardo Campos](http://www.ccc.ipt.pt/~ricardo/) in the scope of the Final Project of the Computer Science degree of the [Polytechnic Institute of Tomar](http://portal2.ipt.pt/), Portugal.
+The algorithm, initially implemented in C#, has now been made available as a Python package by Jorge Mendes under the supervision of [Professor Ricardo Campos](http://www.ccc.ipt.pt/~ricardo/) in the scope of the Final Project of the Computer Science degree of the [Polytechnic Institute of Tomar](http://portal2.ipt.pt/), Portugal.

 Time-Matters consists of two modules that may be executed independently:
 - Time-Matters-SingleDoc